 - For clients whose certification is for AS9100 or related sector schemes, verification of effective implementation of all corrective action is required prior to issuance of certificates.

 Upon successful completion of the initial certification activities and affirmative recommendation by audit and technical personnel for the certificate, TRC will submit a request for issuance of the certificate to the Certification Decision Maker.
 The Certification Decision Maker issues final approval or denial for issuance of the certificate.
+Client has the right to appeal any decision made by the Certification Decision Maker in accordance with Section XXIII.

 Costs & Duration